 The donor sperm sample is thawed, then added to the eggs about 4 hours after retrieval.
 The dishes are placed in an incubator overnight and the eggs examined the next day for signs of fertilisation.
 Usually, not all eggs will fertilise.
 We expect about 60 to 70% of eggs to fertilise if the sperm sample appears normal.
 An embryologist will contact you to discuss fertilisation results and answer any questions you may have.
 The fertilised eggs are then kept in the incubator for an additional 48 hours.

 If the sperm quality of the known sperm donor is low (sperm count or motility), your specialist may suggest Intracytoplasmic Sperm Injection (ICSI) as part of your treatment plan.
-ICSI is a specialised form of insemination which is used for the treatment of male infertility.
+ICSI is a specialised form of insemination which is used for the treatment of infertility.
 ICSI involves the injection of a single sperm directly into a single mature egg.

 Embryo transfer occurs two to five days after egg retrieval.
 The exact day and number of embryos transferred will depend on an individual’s circumstances and embryo quality.
 Generally one embryo, occasionally two, will be transferred into the uterus.
 In exceptional cases, two embryos may be transferred but this would be after discussion with your treating specialist, so risks of multiple pregnancy are clearly understood.